Yikes: This One Common Mistake Makes Your Vitamin C Serum Lose Its Power

 Why you shouldn't apply vitamin C serum on damp skin.

-Look, vitamin C is hailed for good reason: It has a laundry list of benefits for all skin types, including supporting collagen production, fading hyperpigmentation, decreasing moisture loss, reducing skin inflammation, fighting against photodamage, and keeping the complexion bright—all of which are reduced if you apply it topically on damp skin.
+Look, vitamin C is hailed for good reason: It has a laundry list of benefits for all skin types, including supporting collagen production, fading hyperpigmentation1, decreasing moisture2 loss, reducing skin inflammation1, fighting against photodamage3, and keeping the complexion bright4—all of which are reduced if you apply it topically on damp skin.

 That's why a vitamin C serum has a relatively shorter shelf life than the other products in your repertoire.
 (When it starts to visibly oxidize in the bottle, resulting in a yellow-brown substance, it's probably time to toss it.)
 All that said, you don't want to introduce vitamin C to any more air and water droplets than you already have to (like, every time you open the bottle)—so why would you willingly pat it onto moist skin?